ibm-cloud-docs/apps/vsi-deploy.md

 For more information, see [Managing classic infrastructure API keys](/docs/iam/classic_infra_keys.html) and [Classic infrastructure permissions](/docs/iam/infrastructureaccess.html).

-#### Infrastructure user name
+#### Classic infrastructure user name
 {: #user-key}

-The infrastructure user name is also automatically obtained and used during deployment.
+The classic infrastructure user name is also automatically obtained and used during deployment.
 To manually obtain the user name, complete the following steps.

 1. Go to [user list ![External link icon](../icons/launch-glyph.svg)](https://{DomainName}/iam#/users){: new_window}.
 You can also click **Manage** > **Access (IAM)**, and select **Users**.
 2. Click a user name, and then click **User details**.
 3. Locate the **VPN User Name** property.
 4. Cut and paste this value and replace the toolchain configuration `TF_VAR_ibm_sl_username`.

-#### IBM Cloud API key
+#### {{site.data.keyword.cloud_notm}} API key
 {: #platform-key}

-To create platform-level services in Terraform, like databases and compose services, the platform API key is automatically obtained and stored as an environment variable in your pipeline.
-To manually retrieve a platform key, complete the following steps.
+To create platform-level services in Terraform, like databases and compose services, the {{site.data.keyword.cloud_notm}} API key is automatically obtained and stored as an environment variable in your pipeline.
+To manually retrieve an {{site.data.keyword.cloud_notm}} API key, complete the following steps.

 1. Go to [user list ![External link icon](../icons/launch-glyph.svg)](https://{DomainName}/iam#/users){: new_window}.
 You can also click **Manage** > **Access (IAM)**, and select **Users**.
 2. Click a user name, and then click **User details**.